seanballais/botos/README.md

 ## Licensing
 Botos is licensed under the GNU General Public License v3.
 See [`LICENSE`](/LICENSE) for details.

-Some parts of this project was based on third-party code.
+Some parts of this project are based on third-party code.
 See [`THIRD-PARTY-LICENSES.txt`](/THIRD-PARTY-LICENSES.txt) for details.

 ## Contact
 Sean Francis N. Ballais - [@seanballais](https://twitter.com/seanballais) - [sean@seanballais.com](mailto:sean@seanballais.com)